Are you looking for a North Pole Experience review? Read about our experience visiting Santa’s Workshop in Flagstaff, Arizona two different years.

 North Pole Experience Review

 The experience is well choreographed and extremely interactive.
-It’s a timed tour, so you stay with the same group the entire time but you do get a private meet and greet with Santa as well.
+It’s a timed tour, so you stay with the same group the entire time but you do get a private meet and greet with Santa for just your family.

 Little America Hotel